-Usually, we don’t pay any attention to buttons on our clothes until we lose one.
+Usually, we don’t pay any attention to the buttons on our clothes until we lose one.
 Right?
 But buttons can be also used for embellishments or decorations.

-If you know how to sew on a button you can create many beautiful things with minimum amount of money and maximum creativity, feeling satisfaction and enjoyment in the process.
+If you know how to sew on a button you can create many beautiful things with a minimum amount of money and maximum creativity, feeling satisfaction and enjoyment in the process.
 If you don’t know how to sew on a button go to this article: How to sew on a button.

-With buttons sewn on by hand our clothes look unique, handmade, and even more valuable, because usually what we buy in stores is not decorated with buttons, if it is embellished at all, so this kind of decoration is certain to draw attention.
+With buttons sewn on by hand, our clothes look unique, handmade, and even more valuable, because usually what we buy in stores is not decorated with buttons, if it is embellished at all, so this kind of decoration is certain to draw attention.

 Your projects don’t need to be any big thing.
 A little goes a long way, and you do not need to limit yourself to clothes.
 Here is an example of something you probably did not think of: a picture frame embellished with buttons.
 I used it to display a funny image of my dog when he was still a puppy.

-We live in a crazy time when we need to manage everything, always be on time, keep all the things in memory ( if I could only remember where my phone is … ).
-Everything turns out to be important, valuable and urgent – including the buttons!
+We live in a crazy time when we need to manage everything, always be on time, and keep all the things in memory ( if I could only remember where my phone is … ).
+Everything turns out to be important, valuable, and urgent – including the buttons!
 Yes, those buttons, to which no one pays attention.
 For example, if I ask you about the jacket that hangs in your closet, what kind of buttons there are, most likely, you do not even remember.

-Yes we are all busy but everyone still finds time to run into social media and hang out there, reading everything.
+Yes, we are all busy but everyone still finds time to run into social media and hang out there, reading everything.
 I also hope that you will give this article a couple of minutes, you may change your opinion and I am sure that these little secrets about buttons will be useful to you.

 Below are images of some items I decorated with buttons; it is one of my favorite embellishments, second only to embroidery.
 Easy to do, costs almost nothing (who does not have jars of buttons at home?), and the result can really be beautiful.
 See for yourself.

 There are so many different kinds of buttons available!
-When I go to a craft store I see endless racks of buttons of all possible sizes, colors, materials, brands, prices.
+When I go to a craft store I see endless racks of buttons of all possible sizes, colors, materials, brands, and prices.
 And I always wonder – who in the world is buying them?
 Except me of course.
-There are many buttons that cost $5-10 apiece, and some of them even $20.
+There are many buttons that cost $5-10 apiece, and some of them are even $20.
 They are very close to costume jewelry.

-I buy buttons for my projects, and I buy buttons that I like just in case if they are on sale.
+I buy buttons for my projects, and I buy buttons that I like just in case they are on sale.
 What if I will need some for my future projects?
 What if one button in there will give me an idea for a project?
 What if this abundance of buttons will not last forever if people are not buying them?
 So I do my duty 😉

-Sometimes I buy a garment in a thrift store or garage sale for the buttons only, buttons are easy to clean and very old (and probably not usable) pieces of clothing have sometimes very interesting buttons.
+Sometimes I buy a garment in a thrift store or garage sale for the buttons only, buttons are easy to clean, and very old (and probably not usable) pieces of clothing have sometimes very interesting buttons.

-For this project we will use one 100% cotton T-shirt.
+For this project, we will use one 100% cotton T-shirt.
 The fabric has to be a little thicker than rayon and polyester to be able to carry buttons.

 You will need

-- water soluble glue (for fabric)
+- water-soluble glue (for fabric)

-- a piece of see through paper
+- a piece of see-through paper

 - some marking chalk.